gilby125/swa-dashboard/README.md

 ### Twilio integration
-If you have a Twilio account and you've set up a deal price threshold, you can set the following environment vars to set up SMS deal alerts. _Just be warned: as long as the deal threshold is hit, you're going to get SMS messages at the rate of the interval you defined.
+If you have a Twilio account and you've set up a deal price threshold, you can set the following environment vars to set up SMS deal alerts. _Just be warned: as long as the deal threshold is met, you're going to get SMS messages at the rate of the interval you defined.
 So wake up and book those tickets!_

 ```bash